cadin/axi-control/README.md

 This app sends commands to AxiDraw through the AxiDraw CLI, so the CLI must be installed in order for the app to work.

-The app expects the CLI to be installed at `/usr/local/bin/`.
+The app will look for the CLI in the following locations:
+- `/opt/homebrew/bin/`
+- `/usr/local/bin/`
+- `~/.local/bin/axicli`

 One line install:
 `python -m pip install https://cdn.evilmadscientist.com/dl/ad/public/AxiDraw_API.zip`